ELECTRONICS, BATTERIES & COMMUNICATION

 Pack Extra Batteries and Memory Cards: Bring at least two battery packs — three if you are an avid photographer.
 Extra memory cards are also a good idea.
 Extra lithium batteries must be packed in your carry-on bag for international flights.

-Please note, we do not recommend bringing a laptop computer, as it is heavy (considering your limited luggage weight), cumbersome, and must always be kept on your persona and protected on bumpy and dusty drives.
+Please note, we do not recommend bringing a laptop computer, as it is heavy (considering your limited luggage weight), cumbersome, and must always be kept on your person and protected on bumpy and dusty drives.

 Evaluate Communication/phone Needs